FAForever/wiki-pages/Infrastructure/Rating-System.md

 ## Draws

-The ELO system handles draws differently from Trueskill.
+The ELO system and the FAF implementation of Trueskill are quite similar.
 For Elo, a draw is simply a half-win half-lost game.

-TrueSkill measures a drawn outcome very differently Each map has a draw percentage based on all of the outcomes of games played on that map.
 TrueSkill considers draws as a meaningful outcome: You were matched with an equally skilled opponent.

-But Let's consider two players with the same skill.

-On a map where draws are more unlikely, a draw game will lead to no difference in skill, but the system is learning the player better (actual skills are accurate - see below).
-That result will also increase the overall draw probability for that map.

-However, on a map like "Winter Duel" for example, where draws are a more likely outcome a draw is expected as a result, so the skill won't move, but the system doesn't know the players better, so that game is meaningless compared the "normal" map case.
-That result will also increase the draw probability on Winter Duel.

-Now let's say that player 1 win.

-On the "normal" map, the player will gain points, for example, 's sake say a gain +4 points, and the loser receives a penalty of -4.
-That result will decrease the draw probability on that map.

-Now, on the Winter Duel map a draw was a more likely outcome, the fact that player 1 wow means that he is significantly better than his opponent.
-As a result, his rating will be revised upwards, so instead of +4, he will gain +6, and the loser -6 for example.
-That result will then decrease the draw probability on Winter Duel.
+In FAF every game is assumed to have a draw probability of 10%.
+It might look like an overestimation, however the difference for measuring ranking correctly is in fact [neglible](https://forums.faforever.com/viewtopic.php?f=45&t=11698#p119599).

 ## Inflation